Cross-Sensor Periocular Biometrics in a Global Pandemic: Comparative Benchmark and Novel Multialgorithmic Approach: Cross-Spectral (NIR-VIS) Periocular Recognition

 We now report the performance of all periocular comparators in Table~\ref{tab:crosseyed-results}.
 Besides the EER, we also report the FRR at FAR=0.01\%.
 The latter was the metric used to rank submissions to the Cross-Eyed competition.
 We report two types of results: $i$) \emph{same-sensor} comparisons; and $ii$) \emph{cross-spectral} comparisons.
 In Figure~\ref{fig:crosseyed-results1} we also give the DET curves of the cross-spectral experiments.

-From Table~\ref{tab:crosseyed-results}, it can be seen that all nine periocular comparators have an equivalent performance with NIR and VIS data, even if they are based on different image features.
+From Table~\ref{tab:crosseyed-results}, it can be seen that given a comparator, the NIR and VIS performances (same-sensor) are relatively equal.
+For example, the EER of SAFE is 5.85\% (NIR) and 5.67\% (VIS), so if the two images are in the same spectrum, there is no significant advantage in operating in NIR or VIS.
+This happens with all comparators, both in the EER and the FRR (with just a few exceptions), which is very interesting because they are based on different image features.
 In previous studies, the periocular modality usually performed better with VIS data \cite{[Alonso15a],[Hollingsworth12],[Woodard10]}, so it is generally accepted this modality is most suited to VIS imagery \cite{[Alonso16]}.
 On the contrary, some other works show opposite results \cite{[Sharma14]}.
 However, in the mentioned studies, the images employed are of smaller size, ranging from 100$\times$160 to 640$\times$480, while the images employed in this paper are of 613$\times$701 pixels.
 Also, they evaluate three different periocular comparators at most.
 In the present paper, the use of bigger images may be the reason for a comparable performance between NIR and VIS images.

 Regarding cross-spectral experiments, we observe a significant worsening in performance w.r.t. same-sensor comparisons, although not all comparators are affected in the same way.
-HOG, NTNU and specially LBP, are the most affected in high security mode (i.e. low FAR). as can be appreciated in the right part of Table~\ref{tab:crosseyed-results}.
+HOG, NTNU and especially LBP are substantially affected in high security mode (i.e. low FAR), as can be appreciated in the right part of Table~\ref{tab:crosseyed-results}.
 The relative FRR increase @ FAR=0.01\% for these comparators is in the range of 200\% to nearly 500\%.
-This effect is not so prominent with the other comparators.
-It is also worth noting the increase in error rates suffered by the SIFT comparator under cross-spectral experiments.
-Even if its cross-spectral performance is the best among all comparators, it is about one or two orders of magnitude worse than its same-sensor performance.
-This is despite the use of a descriptor of bigger size (see Table~\ref{tab:vector-size}).
-This indicates that the image properties measured by this comparator do not remain consistent across NIR and VIS spectra to the same extent than the other comparators.
-The global nature of all the other comparators (which extract features from the whole ROI instead from a discrete set of key-points) may help to alleviate the differences produced by different imaging spectra.
+But the comparator that is most affected is SIFT.
+Even if its cross-spectral performance is the best among all comparators, it is about one or two orders of magnitude worse than its same-sensor performance (meaning a thousand per cent worse or more).
+This is despite the use of a descriptor with a bigger size (see Table~\ref{tab:vector-size}).
+SIFT extracts features from a discrete set of local key-points, but it might be that the position of detected key-points is not the same in each spectrum.
+With the other comparators, on the other hand, the image is divided into annular or square regions (Figure~\ref{fig:img-ROI}), and features are extracted from each region, ensuring a consistent extraction between both spectra.